MicrosoftDocs/azure-devops-docs/docs/organizations/settings/includes/process-customize-backlogs.md

 :::row-end:::
 ---

 **What you can't customize**

 ::: moniker range=">= azure-devops-2020"

+- **Removing an inherited portfolio level:**
+  - While you can’t directly remove an inherited portfolio level from a product, you have a couple of options:
+    - **Rename the portfolio level:** You can rename the inherited portfolio level to better suit your needs.
-- You can't remove an inherited portfolio level from the product (but you can rename the portfolio level and you can disable an inherited work item type)
+    - **Disable an inherited WIT:** If the inherited portfolio level includes WITs that you don’t want to use, you can disable them.
+This prevents teams from creating new work items of those types.
+- **Inserting a backlog level:**
-- You can't insert a backlog level within the existing set of defined backlogs
+  - You cannot insert a new backlog level within the existing set of defined backlogs.
+The predefined backlog levels are typically fixed (for example, Epics, Features, User Stories, Tasks), and you can’t add custom ones in between.
-- You can't reorder the backlog levels
+- **Reordering backlog levels:**
+  - Unfortunately, you cannot reorder the backlog levels.
+They usually follow a predefined hierarchy, and changing their order isn’t supported.
+- **Adding a WIT to multiple backlog levels:**
-- You can't add a work item type to two different backlog levels
+  - Each WIT can only belong to one backlog level.
+You cannot add a WIT to two different backlog levels simultaneously.
+- **Creating a custom task backlog level:**
-- You can't create a custom task backlog level, although you can add custom WITs to the iteration backlog
+  - Although you cannot create a custom task-specific backlog level, you can still add custom WITs to the iteration backlog.
+For example, you could create a custom WIT called “Enhancement” or “Maintenance” and associate it with the iteration backlog.
+- **Managing bugs:**
-- You can't add the *Bug* WIT to any backlog level.
-Instead, the system allows each team to decide how they want to manage bugs.
-To learn more, see [Show bugs on backlogs and boards](../show-bugs-on-backlog.md).
+  - The Bug WIT doesn’t belong to any specific backlog level by default.
+Instead, each team can decide how they want to manage bugs.
+You can choose to [show bugs on backlogs and boards or handle them separately](../show-bugs-on-backlog.md).

 ::: moniker-end

 ::: moniker range="azure-devops-2019"

+- **Adding or removing an inherited WIT from a backlog:**
-- You can't add or remove an inherited WIT to or from a backlog, for example, you can't add the Issue WIT to the product backlog
+  - You cannot directly add or remove an inherited WIT to or from a backlog.
+For instance, adding the “Issue” WIT to the product backlog isn’t supported.
+  - However, you can:
+    - **Rename the portfolio level:** If the inherited portfolio level includes WITs you don’t want to use, consider renaming it to better suit your needs.
+    - **Disable an inherited WIT:** If there are specific inherited WITs you want to exclude, you can disable them.
+This prevents teams from creating new work items of those types.
+- **Removing an inherited portfolio level:**
-- You can't remove an inherited portfolio level from the product (but you can rename the portfolio level and you can disable an inherited work item type)
+  - While you can’t remove an inherited portfolio level from a product, you have a couple of options:
+    - **Rename the portfolio level:** Give it a more fitting name.
+    - **Disable inherited WITs:** Prevent teams from using specific inherited WITs.
+- **Inserting a backlog level:**
-- You can't insert a backlog level within the existing set of defined backlogs
+  - Unfortunately, you cannot insert a new backlog level within the existing set of defined backlogs.
+The predefined backlog levels remain fixed (e.g., Epics, Features, User Stories, Tasks).
-- You can't reorder the backlog levels
+- **Reordering backlog levels:**
+  - Backlog levels typically follow a predefined hierarchy, and changing their order isn’t supported.
+You cannot reorder them.
+- **Adding a WIT to multiple backlog levels:**
-- You can't add a work item type to two different backlog levels
+  - Each WIT (for example, Bug, Task, User Story) can only belong to one backlog level.
+You cannot add a WIT to two different backlog levels simultaneously.
+- **Creating a custom task level:**
-- You can't create a custom task level, although you can add custom work item types to the iteration backlog
+  - Although you cannot create a custom task-specific backlog level, you can still add custom WITs to the iteration backlog.
+For example, create a custom WIT called “Enhancement” or “Maintenance” and associate it with the iteration backlog.
+- **Managing bugs:**
-- You can't add the *Bug* WIT to any backlog level.
-Instead, the system allows each team to decide how they want to manage bugs.
-To learn more, see [Show bugs on backlogs and boards](../show-bugs-on-backlog.md).
+  - The Bug WIT doesn’t belong to any specific backlog level by default.
+Instead, each team can decide how they want to manage bugs.
+You can choose to [show bugs on backlogs and boards or handle them separately](../show-bugs-on-backlog.md).

 ::: moniker-end